theobald-software/theobald-software.github.io/_includes/_content/en/sap-queries/query-extraction-define.md

 ![Query-Search](/img/content/Query-Search.png){:class="img-responsive" }
 3. Select an item from the list.
 4. Click **[OK]** to confirm.

+The application now returns to the main window of the component.<br>
-5. Optional: If the query has variants or you want to create new selections for the extraction, see [Variants and Selections](./variant-selections) or select the maximum number of rows to be extracted, see [Extraction Settings](./extraction-settings).
+If the query has variants or you want to create new selections for the extraction, see [Variants and Selections](./variant-selections) or select the maximum number of rows to be extracted, see [Extraction Settings](./extraction-settings).